jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

                                 )
     ```

+* Notifications are asynchronous - S3 will queue events and retry delivery if destinations are unavailable.
+This avoids blocking the caller.
 * For demonstration purpose, we will process ObjectCreated events.
 See [the other supported notifications for SQS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-event-types-and-destinations.html#supported-notification-event-types) and [for the ones for EventBridge](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventBridge.html).
 Also CDK is quite static and works well with infrastructure as code and CI/CD practices.
-For this demonstration SDK may be a better solution to demonstrate the dynamicity of the SaaS platform.
+For this demonstration SDK may be a better solution to demonstrate the dynamicity of the SaaS platform: we can imagine a create tenant API that will provision a prefix and assign it to a bucket dynamically.
+* On rare occasion S3 retry mechanism might cause duplicate S3 event notitification.
-* Event ordering: S3 to SQS FIFO is not supported.
+* Event ordering: S3 event notification to SQS FIFO is not supported.
 Event Notification includes a Sequencer attribute which can be used to determine the order of events for a given object key.
 Sequencer provides a way to determine the sequence of events.
 Notifications from events that create objects (PUTs) and delete objects contain a sequencer.

 ### Limits

-* Number of bucket per region per account: 100
+* Number of bucket per region per account: 100, with hard limit of 1000.
 * S3 request performance: 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per partitioned Amazon S3 prefix.
 So in this example will be per tenant.
+200k file upload per minute should create around 3350 events per second.
-* Number of S3 Event Notification: 1000 evt
+* Number of S3 Event Notification: 100 evt
+* S3 event notifications do not natively support event batching.
 * Number of SQS queue per region.
 No real limit.
+* Standard queues support a maximum of 120,000 inflight messages (received from the queue but not yet deleted by the consumer).
+* On [SQS Standard queue](https://aws.amazon.com/sqs/features/) nearly unlimited number of transactions per second per API action.
 * SQS is using at least once delivery.
+* Number of SNS filter

 ### Event Content